 Before knowing the major causes of diabetes, it is very important to know what happens in diabetes.
 Essentially, a diabetic patient's blood sugar levels remain high because the body either does not make sufficient levels of the hormone insulin (which regulates blood glucose levels), or the body cannot utilize the insulin present, or both.Well, there are two types of diabetes - type 1 and type 2.
 Type 1 diabetes happens when the cells that produce insulin, the beta cells of the pancreas, get destroyed and lead to the non-production of insulin.
 Type 2 diabetes occurs when the body is unable to produce sufficient amounts of insulin or utilize it properly.
 So, what creates such a condition in the body?
 What are the major causes of diabetes?

 Causes of Diabetes Type 1:

-Destruction of the insulin-producing beta cells of pancreas takes place due to an autoimmune condition.
+Destruction of the insulin-producing beta cells of the pancreas takes place due to an autoimmune condition.
 The body's own immune cells start attacking the beta cells.
-This may go on for few years before the first symptoms show up.
+This may go on for a few years before the first symptoms show up.
 The various causes for triggering this are as follows:

 - Environment - Though the exact mechanism is yet unknown, certain foods and toxins can also trigger the autoimmune reaction in genetically susceptible people to destroy beta cells.